boxpositron/with-context-mcp/.opencode/command/setup-notes.md

 When running this command:

+1. **ONLY use the setup_notes tool** - Do NOT perform manual analysis or file operations
-1. **Trust the analysis** - The intelligent engine has scanned the repo and knows what it found
+2. **Trust the tool's output** - The intelligent engine has scanned the repo and knows what it found
-2. **Prioritize README integrity** - Never allow broken links to vault files
-3. **Follow LOCAL vs VAULT principles**:
-   - LOCAL = Must work for someone cloning the repo
-   - VAULT = Deep dives, research, explorations
-4. **Apply recommendations** but allow user customization
-5. **Provide specific, actionable feedback** (not generic suggestions)
-6. **Reference actual files found** in the repository
+3. **Present the results clearly** - Show the full tool output to the user
+4. **Do NOT**:
+   - Manually read files to analyze the project
+   - Create configuration files directly
+   - Parse README or validate links manually
+   - Scan directories yourself
+5. **The tool handles everything**:
+   - Repository scanning
+   - README validation
+   - Link integrity checks
+   - Configuration generation
+   - Folder structure creation
+6. **Your role is to**:
+   - Call the tool with appropriate parameters
+   - Present the results to the user
+   - Suggest next steps based on tool output

 ## Migration from Legacy Format